-While you can’t imagine counting an infinite set, it’s actually considered countable under one specific circumstance: when it is equal to the set of natural numbers (the counting numbers).
+While you can’t imagine counting an infinite set (i.e., start at zero and count to infinity), an infinite set actually considered countable under one specific circumstance: when it is equal to the set of natural numbers (the counting numbers).
 That’s because there is a defined and explicit way to count the set (e.g. start at 1 and count upwards to include every whole number), even if you keep on counting forever.
 What matters here is that there is a defined rule by which you could (theoretically at least) count the items.
-Another way to sat this: an infinite countable set can be put in one-to-one correspondence with positive integers.
+Another way to say this: an infinite countable set can be put in one-to-one correspondence with positive integers.

 All other infinite sets, except for the one exception above are uncountable (Li, 1999).
 For example, the set of all real numbers is uncountable.
 Note: There is a way count these sets, but in order to do that, you need a different type of infinity—one that is bigger than countable infinity (Pyke, 2007).
 So the “uncountable” here is a bit of a misnomer and really only refers to the fact that it’s “uncountable” in the sense of the natural numbers.